jonnytownend/light-rays-original/README.md

 # Light Rays
-A HTML5 Canvas app for creating interactive light ray experiments.
+A HTML5 Canvas app for creating interactive light ray experiments, written in JavaScript.

+To Do:
+- Choose a Canvas framework to work with and implement
+- Update UI to make more intuitive
+- Make compatible with touch devices

 ![ScreenShot](https://raw.github.com/jonnytownend/light-rays/master/Images/screenshot.png)